My contributions: User research, user interviews, usability testing, UI design, prototyping

-inHouse
+inHouse App

 An app designed for students to streamline their search for suitable housing and build confidence in listing accuracy through reviews from previous tenants.